cmvcordova/histoneSig/README.md

 ### Represent obtained features alongside signal values and reference sequences per genomic position

-Finally, for comparative analyses, we may create a signal feature matrix from a signalsetList.
-Sequence information may be integrated setting the provide_sequence parameter to TRUE.
-We'll obtain a neat signal and geometric feature representation, which can then be easily interfaced with other libraries/models/packages.
+Finally, for comparative analyses, we may create a `signal_feature_matrix` from a `signalSet`.
+Sequence information may be integrated setting the `provide_sequence` parameter to TRUE.
+We'll obtain a neat signal and geometric feature representation, which can then be easily interfaced with other R libraries/models/packages.

 ```R